pascalmcme/pands-project-2021/README.md

               f.write("\n")
 ```

-To save the output from the analysis I output my results to output.txt.
+To save the output from the analysis I output my results to "output.txt".
 I use a with statement to shorten the code and deal with error handling [10].
-Open("output.txt", "w) takes the file name as its first arguement and the file is opened initially in write mode to create a new file when the code is run.
-I create two functions, one for appending text the other for tables. open("output.txt", "a") opens the file in append mode. to_string() takes the tables produced by pandas and converts them to text.
+"Open("output.txt", "w)" takes the file name as its first arguement and the file is opened initially in write mode to create a new file when the code is run.
+I create two functions, one for appending text the other for tables. "open("output.txt", "a")" opens the file in append mode. "to_string()" takes the tables produced by pandas and converts them to text.